 “There are certain things you have to be careful of.
 Of course, anytime you put your face on anything, like a yoga mat or towel … you are running the risk,” says Harrison.
 “Even if I don’t wash my face, I definitely rinse it off.”

 Rinsing the body is one of the best ways to get rid of the toxins and gunk released during a sweat sesh.
 Jaliman suggests using a body wash formulated with salicylic acid or benzoyl peroxide as these ingredients help keep blemishes at bay.
-That said, if you workout every day, it is best to only wash with these ingredients once or twice a week, as they could have a drying effect on the skin.
+Salicylic acid breaks down excess oil and keratin to unclog pores and helps regulate the skin’s natural exfoliation process.
+That said, if you work out every day, it is best to only wash with these ingredients once or twice a week, as they could have a drying effect on the skin.
 In between uses, you can switch to a gentle, moisturizing body wash to get squeaky clean without sacrificing supple skin.